Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Background

-As shown in \figref{fig:teaser}, Panoptic NeRF aims to transfer coarse 3D bounding primitives to dense 2D semantic and instance labels.
+\boldparagraph{Problem Formulation} As shown in \figref{fig:teaser}, Panoptic NeRF aims to transfer coarse 3D bounding primitives to dense 2D semantic and instance labels.
 In addition to a sparse set of posed RGB images, we assume a set of 3D bounding primitives $\beta=\left\{B_{k}\right\}_{k=1}^{K}$ to be available.
 These 3D bounding primitives cover the full scene in the form of cuboids, ellipsoids and extruded polygons.
 Each 3D bounding primitive $B_{k}$ has a \textit{semantic} label, belonging to either ``stuff'' or ``thing''.
 For ``thing'' classes, $B_{k}$ is additionally associated with a unique \textit{instance} ID.

-We further apply a semantic segmentation model to the RGB images to obtain a 2D semantic prediction for each image.
-Despite being noisy, semantic segmentation models usually perform well on frequently occurring classes, e.g., cars and roads.
-With this input information, our goal is to generate multi-view consistent, semantic and instance labels at the input frames.
+We further apply a pre-trained semantic segmentation model to the RGB images to obtain a 2D semantic prediction for each image.
+With this input information, our primary goal is to generate multi-view consistent, semantic and instance labels at the input frames, whereas rendering RGB images and panoptic labels at novel viewpoints is also enabled by inferring in the 3D space.